Ergon-moe/Bitcoin-Static/doc/json-rpc/getblockstats.md

 **`getblockstats hash_or_height ( stats )`**

 ```
 Compute per block statistics for a given window.
-All amounts are in ERG.
+All amounts are in XRG.
 It won't work for some heights with pruning.
 ```